Burinton History, Family Crest & Coats of Arms

 Early Origins of the Burinton family

+The surname Burinton was first found in Cambridge and Lincolnshire where they have held a family seat from very ancient times.
+Barrington or De Barenton was located near Caudebec, Normandy.
 They were granted manors and estates by Duke William for their assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Burinton family

 This web page shows only a small excerpt of our Burinton research.
 Another 70 words (5 lines of text) covering the years 1917, 1588, 1570, 1628, 1601, 1611, 1621, 1628, 1644, 1621, 1629, 1605, 1683, 1645, 1648, 1660, 1679, 1671, 1715 and 1797 are included under the topic Early Burinton History in all our PDF Extended History products and printed products wherever possible.

 Burinton Spelling Variations

-, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
+Norman surnames are characterized by a multitude of spelling variations.
+The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
+The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Barrington, Barentin, Berrington, Berington, Berinton, Barenten, Barenton, Barentine, Barentyn, Barrinton, Barrenkton, Barringston and many more.

 Early Notables of the Burinton family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Burinton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Burinton family to Ireland

 Some of the Burinton family moved to Ireland, but this topic is not covered in this excerpt.

 Another 56 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Burinton family